Mike Siravo

-Mike Siravo is an American football coach.
-He currently is the inside linebackers coach for the Minnesota Vikings of the NFL.
+Mike Siravo (born March 9, 1976) is an American football coach.
+He currently is the inside linebackers coach for the Minnesota Vikings of the National Football League (NFL).
 He previously served as the defensive run game coordinator and linebackers coach for the Carolina Panthers.

 Playing career

 A walk-on at Boston College, Siravo earned a scholarship and lettered two years at linebacker under head coaches Dan Henning and Tom O'Brien for the Eagles.
 In his senior season, he earned Academic All-Big East honors.

 Coaching career

 Boston College

 Siravo began his coaching career as a graduate assistant at Boston College from 1998 to 2000.

 Colombia

 Between 2003 and 2005, Siravo was the linebackers coach at Columbia University.

 Temple

 For the 2006 season, Siravo was the recruiting coordinator for the Owls.

 Boston College (second time)

 Siravo returned to his alma mater, and served as the Eagles’ defensive backs coach and recruiting coordinator between 2007 and 2012.

 Temple (second time)

 Between 2013 and 2015 Siravo was the linebackers coach for the Owls.
 In 2016 he was promoted and added the titles of defensive run coordinator and recruiting coordinator.